biography

 Galaxen Astrologisk Kalendar 1995 Phenomenon Calendar cover 1974

 Beginning in 1972 I created astrological calendars for publication.
 The first KALA calendar (above, upper left) was done in 1972 in the US.
 When I moved to England in 1973 I became a Director of Phenomenon Publications and we made calendar books (above right and below) until 1981.
 After that time I did calendars on my own as single-page mandalas of great richness and complexity.
-In 1995 I made the Galaxen Astrologisk Kalendar (above left) in Copenhagen.
+In 1995 I made the Galaxen Astrologisk Kalendar (above left) when i lived in Copenhagen.
 The calendars are based on the astrological year of twelve signs and include many calendar systems (such as Islamic, Hebrew, Christian Saints Days, Chinese, Mayan, Aztec and others), often shown as concentric circles.
 This points up the true disconnection of our Western Civil Calendar from more natural planetary and natural cycles.

 Phenomenon Calendar 1979 Phenomenon Calendar 1979 Maya Glyphs 1979 Center 1977 Calendar